runtimeverification/avm-semantics/lib/include/kframework/common/teal-syntax.md

   syntax ScratchOpCode ::= LoadOpCode
                          | StoreOpCode
+  syntax LoadOpCode    ::= "load"  Int // position in scratch space to load from
+                         | "loads"     // Same as previous, but the position is on stack
-  syntax LoadOpCode    ::= "load"  Int // position in scratch space to load from syntax StoreOpCode   ::= "store" Int // position in scratch space to store to
+  syntax StoreOpCode   ::= "store" Int // position in scratch space to store to
+                         | "stores"    // Same as previous, but the position is on stack
 ```

 #### Flow Control Operations